mkojoa/eazy-logger/README.md

 #### Installation (Not Yet)
     - Install-Package eazy-logger
 #### eazy-logger
 eazy-logger is based on `channels`.
-Each channel represents a specific way of writing application logs information Use the channel property on the LoggerOption to enable or disable and log to any channel defined here - [appsettings]
+Each channel represents a specific way of writing application logs information.
+Use the `enabled` property on the LoggerOption to enable or disable and log to any channel defined here - [appsettings]

 ###### Note :